 One analogy that may prove useful is that error-driven learning is like left-wing politics -- it requires all the different layers and units to be working together to achieve common goals, whereas self-organizing learning is like right-wing politics, emphasizing local, greedy actions that somehow also benefit society as a whole, without explicitly coordinating with others.
 The tradeoffs of these political approaches are similar to those of the respective forms of learning.
 Socialist approaches can leave individual people feeling not very motivated, as they are just a little cog in a huge faceless machine.
 Similarly, neurons that depend strictly on error-driven learning can end up not learning very much, as they only need to make a very small and somewhat "anonymous" contribution to solving the overall problem.
 Once the error signals have been eliminated (i.e., expectations match outcomes), learning stops.
 We will see that networks that rely on pure error-driven learning often have very random-looking weights, reflecting this minimum of effort expended toward solving the overall problem.
 On the other side, more strongly right-wing capitalist approaches can end up with excessive positive feedback loops (rich get ever richer), and are typically not good at dealing with longer-term, larger-scale problems that require coordination and planning.
 Similarly, purely self-organizing models tend to end up with more uneven distributions of "representational wealth" and almost never end up solving challenging problems, preferring instead to just greedily encode whatever interesting statistics come their way.
 Interestingly, our models suggest that a balance of both approaches -- a centrist approach -- seems to work best!
 Perhaps this lesson can be generalized back to the political arena.

 Colorful analogies aside, the actual mechanics of combining both forms of learning within the XCAL framework amounts to merging the two different definitions of the floating threshold value.
-We just compute a weighted average of the two, using a "lambda" parameter to weight the long-term receiver average (self-organizing) relative to the medium-term synaptic co-product:
+Biologically, we think that there is a combined weighted average of the two thresholds, using a "lambda" parameter to weight the long-term receiver average (self-organizing) relative to the medium-term synaptic co-product:

-By using the medium-term average value to multiply the long-term average activation , we obtain a simpler expression that shows that we're really just taking something between the medium and long-term average receiving neuron activity -- the more long term (higher lambda) that contributes, the more it computes the BCM-like self-organizing learning, and the more the medium-term contributes, the more it computes error-driven learning.
-It is reasonable that this lambda parameter may differ according to brain area (i.e., some brain systems learn more about statistical regularities, whereas others are more focused on minimizing error), and even that it may be dynamically regulated (i.e. transient changes in neuromodulators like dopamine and acetylcholine can influence the degree to which error signals are emphasized).
+It is reasonable that these lambda parameters may differ according to brain area (i.e., some perceptual brain systems learn more about statistical regularities, whereas other task-driven ones are more focused on minimizing error), and even that it may be dynamically regulated (i.e. transient changes in neuromodulators like dopamine and acetylcholine can influence the degree to which error signals are emphasized).